swobspace/wobtrack/README.md

 wobtrack may later be extended to show track on a map like openstreetmap, but this is not the primary goal.

-THIS APPLICATION IS UNDER HEAYY DEVELOPMENT AND NOT READY FOR USAGE YET.
+THIS APPLICATION IS UNDER HEAVY DEVELOPMENT AND NOT READY FOR USAGE YET.

 (C) 2015 Wolfgang Barth